Silent Hill 3 further reveals that Harry killed a cultist that came after his beloved daughter.

 "Hey, I was waiting for you guys.
 I heard you saved Maphy, my son.
 Thanks to you, I was able to hide him in safe place, along with the other children.
 I'm Hicks, an Axe Knight of Manster.
 I was thinking it was about time to teach that Leidrick a lesson.
 I'll fight alongside you."

-Also, the backstory has Fin as both the Team Dad and as one of these for Leaf and his daughter with Lachesis, Nanna.
-Two of the CG's at the end of the game have him protecting toddler!Leaf and running away with him after the murders of Leaf's parents, Fin's master/mentor Cuan and his wife Ethlin, and the fall of their homeland of Lester.
+Also, the backstory has Fin as both the Team Dad and as one of these for Leaf and Nanna Two of the CG's at the end of the game have him protecting toddler!Leaf and running away with him after the murders of Leaf's parents, Fin's master/mentor Cuan and his wife Ethlin, and the fall of their homeland of Lester.

 Considering he has to hug his family to transfer his own health to them to stop them from dying, and he is fighting dopplegangers with his full strength and, in a few cases, magic, it's a pretty damn good moment of heroism.